Feedback Form

-Visitors will enjoy this must-see culturally-historic marker and an important aspect of the Lewis and Clark story in a small community park in Seaside, Oregon.
+The Lewis & Clark Salt Works gives visitors a culturally historic marker and the story of an important aspect of the Lewis and Clark story in a small community park in Seaside, Oregon.

 The site is located on the Promenade.
 At the intersection of US Highway 101 and Avenue G, turn west to Beach Drive, then left to Lewis and Clark Way.
 Park where available without blocking private driveways.
 Walk west on Lewis and Clark Way to the Salt Cairn.